Legends-of-Gramdatis/gramados-v2/lore markdowns/questlines/Pieces of What Remains.md

 ### Page - Marcel Wheel Return 2
 **Text:**
 ```
-Heh… sounds like Remy, alright.\nBack in the day, we'd fix up junkers like this with nothing but stubbornness and tape.\nNow?
-Folks just let things rot.\n\nYou know, there was always music in the garage.
-Not from some fancy radio — just a cassette, always looping.\nKept the silence out.
+Heh... sounds like Remy, alright.
+Back in the day, we'd fix up junkers like this with nothing but stubbornness and tape.
+Now?
+Folks just let things rot.

+You know, there was always music in the garage.
+Not from some fancy radio — just a cassette, always looping.
+Kept the silence out.
 Made the rust feel like rhythm instead of decay.
 ```
 **Player Input:**
 - Sounds like you're missing more than just the car.
 Maybe I could find something that brings that feeling back?